effusiveanam/SampleFlightBooking/README.md

 It is a this small project build from scratch using Selenium with Java.
 Most challenging part was to develop the project structure so that it is easy to understand and to also make sure it follows the right coding protocols.

 <b>Pending</b>
-More assertions can be added for validations.
+More assertions can be added for the search validations.

 <b>Screenshot</b>